The History of Magical Herbs, Plants & Witchy Wildflowers

 Flower and plant magick has been utilized effectively by wives, warriors, charlatans, shamans, and dreamers of all ages.
 It is important to remember, however, that we are exploring documentable history here versus oral tradition.
 Oral history indicates that the fascination humanity has had for the natural world began almost as soon as the mind could comprehend a “tomorrow.”
 Written history doesn’t take us quite that far back.

 The oldest written records of plant lore come to us from Egypt.
-Here, the idea of medicine, perfumery, and magic were united into a “metaphysical” system of cures and allures.
-The earliest papyruses containing plant lore date from 2000 to 1000 B.C.E. but refer frequently to older texts and oral traditions.
-These writings talk about the use of various plants in embalming, one of the most important religious traditions for Egyptians.
+Here, the idea of medicine, perfumery, and magic was united into a “metaphysical” system of cures and allures.
+The earliest papyruses containing plant lore date from 2000 to 1000 BCE, but the same papyruses frequently refer to older texts and oral traditions.
+The writings mention using various plants in embalming, one of the most important religious traditions for Egyptians.
 From these records, evidence suggests that the Hanging Gardens of Babylon likely housed flowers, herbs, and other plants for all types of practical, religious, and magickal functions.

 Similarly, in India, plant lore and religion mingled freely in a system known as Ayurveda (1500 B.C.E.), a word that means “the science of life.”
-It was believed that the Gods originally taught Ayurveda to a handful of human disciples.
-These faithful few placed this information in the Vedas (Hindu scriptures) for the edification of the general populace.
-By 1000 B.C.E. these techniques were highly developed and expanded in the Rigveda, where over 1,000 plants were listed.
-This was followed in 1 A.D. by Charaka Sambita, a text listing 500 herbal drugs alongside strong recommendations that people should include meditation in their daily routine as a way of building a healthy body-mind-spirit balance.
+It was believed the Gods initially taught Ayurveda to a handful of human disciples.
+The faithful few placed the information in the Vedas (Hindu scriptures) for the edification of the general populace.
+By 1000 B.C.E., the techniques were well-developed and expanded in the Rigveda, where over 1,000 plants were listed.
+In 1 A.D., the Charaka Samhitasoon followed: A text listing 500 herbal drugs alongside strong recommendations that people should include meditation in their daily routine as a way of building a healthy body-mind-spirit balance.

 Greece & Rome

 Moving from India into the Greco-Roman world, around the seventh century B.C., we find the Greeks still observing nature’s magic with awe and respect, as did the Syrians, Mesopotamians, and Persians (to name just a few).
-In the large trade-oriented regions such as Greece and Rome, magical plant lore was absorbed by all types of travellers, from merchants to kings.
-During this period, we also find some witches and magicians working quietly in villages, while others assisted rulers.
+In the large trade-oriented regions such as Greece and Rome, magical plant lore was absorbed by all types of travelers, from merchants to kings.
+We also find some witches and magicians working quietly in villages during this period, while others assisted rulers.

 Cassiodorus, a Roman senator and monk (490-58 B.C.), created a curriculum complete with herbal studies.
-These herbal curatives included all manner of charms, incantations (with Pagan God or Goddess names changed to suitable divine or angelic names), and mystical properties.
-While no monk would ever think of himself as studying the occult, these men were expected to perform duties from healing the sick to making fields produce and cattle fertile.
+These herbal curatives included all manner of charms, incantations (with Pagan God or Goddess names changed to suitable Divine or Angelic names), and mystical properties.
+While no monk would ever think of himself as studying the occult, the men performed duties from healing the sick to making fields produce and cattle fertile.

 The Christian Connection

 By the early centuries A.D., trouble was starting to brew between the Pagan and Christian factions over retaining a social versus a theological worldview.
-Nonetheless, natural magick and Church ritual still mingled pretty liberally.
-This may have been fueled by the respected Greek philosopher Aristotle’s declaration that plants possessed a powerful psyche, albeit less than that of humans.
+Nonetheless, natural magick and Church rituals still mingled pretty liberally; this may have been fueled by the respected Greek philosopher Aristotle’s declaration that plants possessed a powerful psyche, albeit less than that of humans.
 The secret powers of herbs and plants were being used readily to heal, divine the future, make amulets, and so forth.
 In some instances, this very Pagan tradition included a mingling of Christian invocations just for good measure!